fbpx

 If you’re short on time, visit the outside, walk past the protestors on College Green, admire Big Ben and then cross Westminster Bridge to Southbank.

-Other detours from here include the Churchill War Rooms and Buckingham Palace.
+Other detours from here include the Churchill War Rooms and Buckingham Palace to watch the Changing of the Guard.
 Both are “worthy” places to visit but if you need to streamline, then here’s where to move on.

 Cruise the Thames to see London at her finest: all dressed up in evening lights.